Steensson/python_powers/README.md

 > 'nodlehS'
 ```

 But how does this work?
-When you are slicing a string you can also specify the step `your_string[start:stop:step]`, when you set step as -1, it will go backwards (so to speak), and when you don't specify start and stop slicing arguments, it will take the whole string.
+When you are slicing a string you can also specify the step `your_string[start:end:step]`, when you set step as -1, it will go backwards (so to speak), and when you don't specify start and end slicing arguments, it will take the whole string.
 That's why the `[::-1]` slicing will reverse your string.

 ### Comprehensions